WHiSPA: Wildlife and Habitat in Sandy Point Action Group

 We have also been mapping koala habitat in and around Sandy Point – an online map will be available here soon.

-Community action planning sessions have been held and the action plan is currently being finalised – email us for details at email@example.com
+A Community Action Plan is currently being finalised – email us for details at email@example.com